drupalwxt/wxt_bootstrap/starterkits/wxt/README.md

 ## Configuration of Theme

-The following provides an example of how you can configure the theme on module install.
+1. The following provides an example of how you can configure the theme to be installed as the default on module / profile install.

 ```php
 /**